SulaimanSayyed21/h446Alevel/h446Alevel.md

 }
 ```

-2. This question in turns call `generateRandomQuestions` shown below.
+2. This function in turns call `generateRandomQuestions` shown below.

 ```js
 // Define a function to generate questions for a given topic ID